antmicro/topwrap/docs/source/description_files.md

             TUSER: tuser
             TWAKEUP: twakeup
 ```
-The `name` of an interface has to be unique.
+The `name` of an interface must be unique.

-Signals are either required or optional, and their direction is described from the perspective of the manager (i.e. the direction of signals in the subordinate is flipped).
+Signals are either required or optional, and their direction is described from the perspective of the manager (i.e. the direction of signals in the subordinate are flipped).
-Note that clock and reset are not included as these are usually inputs to both the manager and the subordinate thus they are not supported in the interface specification.
+Note that clock and reset are not included as these are usually inputs to both the manager and subordinate, so they are not supported in the interface specification.
-Every signal is a key-value pair, where the key is a generic signal name (usually taken from the interface specification) that is used to identify it in other parts of Topwrap (i.e. IP Core description files), and the value is a regex used to deduce which port defined in the HDL sources represents this signal.
+Every signal is a key-value pair, where the key is a generic signal name (normally taken from the interface specification) and used to identify it in other parts of Topwrap (i.e. IP core description files), and the value is a regex used to deduce which port defined in the HDL sources represents this signal.

 ### Interface deduction

-During [IP Core parsing](#generating-ip-yamls), you can use the `--iface-deduce` flag to enable the automatic pairing of raw ports from HDL sources into interface signals.
+During [IP core parsing](#advanced-options-CLI-generating-ip-yamls), you can use the `--iface-deduce` flag to enable automatic pairing of raw ports from HDL sources to interface signals.

 This feature matches signal regexes from all available interface descriptions with raw port names of the IP Core in order to discover possible interface instances.
 The pairing is performed on port names that are transformed to lowercase and have the common `port_prefix` removed, which means that the regexes must also be written in lowercase.

 ### Interface compliance

-During the [build process](#building-design), an optional verification of whether the interface instances used in IP Cores are compliant with their respective descriptions can be enabled.
+During the [build process](#getting-started-command-line-flow-generating-verilog-top-files), an optional verification of whether the interface instances used in IP cores are compliant with their respective descriptions can be enabled.
-This verification consists of checking if:
+The verification consists of checking in the instance if:
-- All signals marked as required in the description are present in the instance
+- all signals designated as required in the description are included.
-- No additional signals that aren't defined in the description are present in the instance
+- no additional signals beyond those defined in the description are included.

-This feature is controlled by the `--iface-compliance` CLI flag or the `force_interface_compliance` key in the [configuration file](user_repositories.md) <!-- we don't really have a proper section about the configuration yet -->
-and is turned off by default.
+This feature is controlled by the `--iface-compliance` CLI flag or the `force_interface_compliance` key in the [configuration file](user_repositories.md) <!-- we don't really have a proper section about the configuration yet --> and is turned off by default.